Our Lady of the Angels School fire: Rescue

+Hospitalization

+On December 5, 1958, 70 were listed as hospitalized, with 13 in critical condition.
+By December 6, 1958, the death count was 91.
+By December 9, the death count was 92; 57 people were in the hospital, with 11 of them in critical condition.
+In the case of the 92nd death, the hospital attempted to save one boy's life with an artificial kidney, at the time the only such one available in Chicago.
+The 93rd death, of a girl, occurred on December 22, 1958.
+A girl with burns on more than 65% of her body died on March 5, 1959, making the death count 94, and was buried on March 9.
+After that death, three students were still hospitalized.
+The final deceased victim, a boy, died on August 9, 1959.

 Investigation

 The cause of the fire was never officially determined.
-In 1962, a boy who was a student at Our Lady of the Angels at the time of the fire, confessed to setting the blaze.
+In 1962, a boy, who was a student at Our Lady of the Angels at the time of the fire, confessed to setting the blaze.
 At the time of the fire, he was 10 years old and in fifth grade.
 A family court judge later concluded the evidence was insufficient to substantiate the confession.
 Officially, the cause of the fire remains unknown.

-In 1959, the National Fire Protection Association's report on the blaze blamed civic authorities and the Archdiocese of Chicago for "housing their children in fire traps" – their words – such as Our Lady of the Angels School.
-The report noted that both the Chicago School Board and the Archdiocese of Chicago continued to allow some schools to be legally operated despite having inadequate fire safety standards.
+In 1959, the National Fire Protection Association's report on the blaze blamed civic authorities and the Archdiocese of Chicago for "housing children in structures which are 'fire traps,'" such as Our Lady of the Angels School.

 Although Our Lady of the Angels School had passed a routine fire department safety inspection weeks before the disaster, the school was not legally bound to comply with all 1958 fire safety codes due to a grandfather clause in the 1949 standards.
 Existing older schools, such as Our Lady of the Angels, were not required to retrofit the safety devices that were required by code in all schools built after 1949.